-It is the policy of the Board of Dietetics and Nutrition Practice to prohibit discrimination and discriminatory harassment of its employees based on race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age.
+It is the policy of the Board of Optometry to prohibit discrimination and discriminatory harassment of its employees based on race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age.
 This prohibition with respect to discrimination and discriminatory harassment includes both overt acts of harassment and those acts that create a negative work environment.
-Any employee who believes they may be subject to such discrimination or discriminatory harassment should file a complaint internally with the Board of Dietetics and Nutrition Practice's Affirmative Action Officer designee.
+Any employee who believes they may be subject to such discrimination or discriminatory harassment should file a complaint internally with the Board of Optometry's Affirmative Action Officer designee.
 If the employee chooses, s/he may file a complaint externally with the Minnesota Department of Human Rights, the Equal Employment Opportunity Commission, or through other legal channels.
 These agencies have time limits for filing complaints, so individuals should contact the agencies for more information.
-In extenuating circumstances, the employee should contact the Office of Diversity and Equal Opportunity at the Minnesota Department of Employee Relations for information regarding the filing of a complaint.
+In extenuating circumstances, the employee should contact the Office of Diversity and Equal Opportunity at Minnesota Management and Budget for information regarding the filing of a complaint.
 Violation of this policy against discrimination, by an employee, will be cause for appropriate disciplinary action up to and including termination.

 Each employee is responsible for the application of this policy.
-This includes initiating and supporting programs and Practices designed to develop understanding, acceptance, commitment, and compliance within the framework of this policy.
+This includes initiating and supporting programs and practices designed to develop understanding, acceptance, commitment, and compliance within the framework of this policy.
 All employees will be informed that discriminatory harassment and discrimination is unacceptable behavior.
-The Affirmative Action Officer designee will be expected to keep the Board of Dietetics and Nutrition Practice and its employees apprised of any changes in the law or its interpretation regarding this form of discrimination.
+The Affirmative Action Officer designee will be expected to keep the Board of Optometry and its employees apprised of any changes in the law or its interpretation regarding this form of discrimination.
 The Affirmative Action Officer designee is also responsible for:

-- 1. Notifying all employees, and orienting each new employee who is hired, of this policy; and - 2.
+- Notifying all employees, and orienting each new employee who is hired, of this policy; and - 2.
 Informing all employees of the complaint procedure and ensuring that all complaints will be investigated promptly and carefully.